capsic/confman/README.md

 ```
 1. `port` - The microservice will be bound to this port.
 2. `configurationFile` - The configuration file name (inside `data` directory) that will be served by `confman`.
 3. `encrypt` - Configuration file may contain sensitive informations (eg. database password, private IP address, email info, etc.), you might want to enable this option so `confman` will encrypt the original configuration file once you start the service.
-You will be prompted to enter encryption key when you start the service.
+You will be prompted to enter encryption passphrase when you start the service.
-Supported encryption key size: 16 bytes (AES-128), 24 bytes (AES-192), 32 bytes (AES-256).
 4. `ipWhitelist` - Additional security measure to limit access by remote IP address.
 Empty array means no IP checking.
 5. `ssl` - Enable/disable SSL support on the service.
 If enabled you must place your *certificate file* (eg. cert.pem) and *private key file* (eg. key.pem) in the `cert` directory.
 6. `certFile` - SSL certificate file name, ignore if `ssl` is disabled.